 Can self published books be successful?

 The days when self publishing is seen as somehow second best to traditional publishing are long gone.
-The move into the digital era means more and more authors are self publishing their books as ebooks and making a respectable living out of it.
+The move into the digital era means more and more authors are successfully self publishing their books, in particular in ebook format, and making a respectable living out of it.
 Some are even making a very, very good living indeed.

-In Chick Lit, there is Tracy Bloom, who couldn’t interest publishers in her book No-one ever has sex on a Tuesday, so took on the task herself.
+Take, as a prime example, author Tracy Bloom, who couldn’t interest publishers in her book No-one ever has sex on a Tuesday, so took on the task herself and released it as an ebook.
 Her debut novel overtook Dan Brown in the Kindle UK chart, selling a quarter of a million digital copies.
-Former housing officer, Mel Sherratt spent 12 years trying to get her book published, but was repeatedly turned down for being ‘cross genre’, because she mixed elements of women’s fiction, crime and thriller writing.
+Then, there is former housing officer, Mel Sherratt who spent 12 years trying to get her book published, but was repeatedly turned down for being ‘cross genre’, because she mixed elements of women’s fiction, crime and thriller writing.
 Her self-released novel Taunting the Dead, now listed in the category of Grit Lit, reached number three in the Kindle chart and been downloaded more than 200,000 times.
 Historical fiction writer Janet MacLeod Trotter, turned to self publishing after being let go by her mainstream publisher.
-Her book, The Vanishing of Ruth reached the top of the Waterstone’s Crime and Romance category.
+Satisfyingly, her ebook, The Vanishing of Ruth reached the top of the Waterstone’s Crime and Romance category.
 She even went on to successfully republish her backlist of published books.
 In Psychological Thrillers, there is Rachel Abbott, who has sold more than 2.6 million ebooks, after self publishing Only the Innocent.

 High on anyone’s list should be thinking about their presence on social media.
 In fact, I recommend authors work on building up their online profile even as they write their book.
 Blog, tweet, tease, do what it takes to flag up the coming publication.
 Then, when the book is finally launched, shout it from the (digital) rooftops.
 And then keep on shouting.
 Successful self publishers devote hours each day on Twitter, Facebook, Goodreads and writing forums.
 It’s not a full time job, but it does take a lot of hard work.

 Be prepared to offer freebies for reviewers, so they can review and write about your book.
 If they blog, or leave a rating on Amazon, or talk about it on their social media, that’s a big win.
-It doesn’t just trigger a reader’s interest when they see a thoughtful review: get enough reviews on Amazon and it triggers the website to begin recommending the book to others.
+It doesn’t just engage a reader’s interest when they see a thoughtful review: get enough reviews on Amazon and it triggers the website to begin recommending the book to others.
 That’s free marketing.
-While you are about it, if a book is published on Amazon, use every available inch of space they give you.
-Put lots of key phrases in your book’s description on the sales page and don’t forget to set up an ‘author page’ and to link it to your latest blogs and tweets.
+While you are about it, if a book is published on Amazon, use every available inch of space they give you in the book description and author profile and link it to your latest blogs and tweets.

-Building a website for a book is a good idea.
-It is relatively cheap and easy to start one.
+Building a dedicated website for a book is a good idea.
+It is a relatively cheap and easy process.
 It doesn’t just spread the word, but keeps the conversation going too.
 Make sure the website looks professional and the same goes for the book cover and interior.
 It does make a difference to a reader’s perception.